How can I fix the iptables error message “unable to initialize table 'filter'”?-Collection of common programming errors

 - What I did was, in Notepad++,

-and re-upload the file.
+Edit>EOL Conversion>UNIX Format, and thenSaveand re-upload the file.
 That took care of the End-of-Line characters, but not the End-of-File character (despite what one might expect).
-So once I had it uploaded to the server, I opened it up innano
+So once I had it uploaded to the server, I opened it up innanoand created a newline at the end of the file and saved.
+Then everything worked perfectly.

 It might also be possible that merely opening the file in

-and resaving, without actually changing the characters manually, would do the trick, but I haven’t tested.- The commenter I mentioned above installed (
+nanoand resaving, without actually changing the characters manually, would do the trick, but I haven’t tested.- The commenter I mentioned above installed (

 PierreIt is possible that the linux kernel you are using wasn’t built with loadable module support.
 A good way to find out if your kernel has module support is to check the existence of the file

-file, it means that your kernel has support for modules but that they were not correctly installed.
+/proc/modules.
+If it is there but you don’t have a/lib/modules/$(uname -r)/modules.depfile, it means that your kernel has support for modules but that they were not correctly installed.
 It look like your kernel was built by your provider Rackspace, you should ask them about the kernel configuration.